ronnieg/ci_test-task/README.md

 P.S If you have problems with runing pipeline on stage (SonarQube), waiting more time and restart script ./add_job.sh gain.

 If you want see resolts for sonarqube visit page http://localhost:9000, artifactory with build http://localhost:8081.
-All workflow watched on link http://localhost:8080/job/job_dsl/job/pipeline/
+All workflow watched on link http://localhost:8080/job/job_dsl/job/pipeline/ or http://192.168.56.101:8080/blue/organizations/jenkins/job_dsl%2Fpipeline/detail/pipeline/1/pipeline

-Config for creating seed job saved in file -> config.xml Config for creating pipeline job saved in file -> jobs/pipeline.groovy
+Config for creating seed job saved in file -> config.xml, config for creating pipeline job saved in file -> jobs/pipeline.groovy